robertdavid010/ORION/README.md

 # ORION
 The ORION project (Onion Routed Incentivized Open Network) is a blockchain project creating a new market for bandwidth peering over the Internet.
-It uses the same incentives and a similar financial model as Bitcoin to reward utility contributors for providing bandwidth, and provides a secure peer-to-peer distribution network to serve data requests.
+It uses incentives similar to Bitcoin to reward utility contributors for providing bandwidth, and provides a secure peer-to-peer distribution network to serve data requests, with that same contributed utility.

 ### Introduction
 This document is a full summary of the custom blockchain project codenamed “ORION” being developed by Monetsu Technology.
 It contains general information about the technology itself and the prospects for its further development.